RdBird/config/README.md

 ## Architecture

-For a better community alignement the configuration extends StandardJS :
+For a better community alignment the configuration extends StandardJS :

 __ Standard JS [https://standardjs.com/]() __